fredgrott/GWSGarlic/README.md

 However, it does in fact put one more road-block to de-compiling an apk and replacing assets and uploading to a different app store or the same app store as a new app.

+I would like to thank the Japan Smartphone Security Association for their hard work on the Android Application Secure Design Secure Coding Guidebook.

 Usage
 =====